DavidPhillipOster/podbiceps/README.md

 podbiceps
 =========

 A iOS program that plays podcasts.

+See ReadMe.txt for more information.

-Eventually this will grow into a customized app for use with [myo](https://www.thalmic.com/en/myo/).
+Eventually this might grow into a customized app for use with [myo](https://www.thalmic.com/en/myo/).

 Apache license